25berat/multilingual-sentence-thesis/parallel_sentence_matching/data/README.md

 # Data

 This repository contains only a **small subset of the data** required to run the full pipeline.
-The complete datasets are **not included due to size constraints** and will be provided separately (link will be added later).
+The complete datasets are **not included due to size constraints** and will be provided separately ([Link](https://syncandshare.lrz.de/getlink/fiQhwKNzpRQctxoNkg1Qn7/data)).

 ---